Political parties in Poland

 Overall, seven different groups are represented in the lower house of parliament, the Sejm, and almost everyone belongs to one of these groups.
 In the upper house, the Senate, some independent senators have formed a club.

 Nowadays, if you want to enter parliament in Poland, you have to be in a political party.
-There is a 5% threshold and parties are rewarded for being big, or vice versa – they are penalised for being small.
+There is a 5% threshold for political parties in Poland, and parties are rewarded for being big, or vice versa – they are penalised for being small.
 This electoral system was implemented after the 1991 elections, when 29 parties were represented in the Sejm – including the party I would undoubtedly vote for if it still existed, “the Polish Beer Friends Party”.

 Today, if you represent a group that doesn’t have a lot of popular support, you try to find a coalition partner and if you have enough votes to interest one of the major parties, you often succeed in joining an electoral alliance.
 But small parties are often not very visible in these electoral alliances.